( 32459 Reads)|

 After reading this section, students will be able to...

 Everything we see, everything we touch and taste, most everything in our natural world is composed of matter.
 Matter surrounds us and interacts with us, but what is it really?
 Matter is anything that occupies space and has mass.
 Each bit of matter has a characteristic density, hardness, taste and color.
 Matter can undergo transformations including melting, boiling, and changes in composition.
 But, what is it made of and how does that determine the above properties?
 To begin, consider this analogy.

 The writing on this page can be broken down into its basic parts.
 Each sentence is composed of words.
-Each word contains 26 letters of the English alphabet and each letter is simply combinations of curves, lines and dots.
-Building these curves, lines and dots into words and sentences can result in the conveying of ideas such as the nature of matter.
-In a similar fashion, matter is composed of atoms and each atom can be broken down into subatomic particles.
+Each word contains 26 letters of the English alphabet, and each letter is simply a combination of curves, lines, and dots.
+Building these curves, lines, and dots into words and sentences can convey ideas such as the nature of matter.
+Similarly, matter is composed of atoms, and each atom can be broken down into subatomic particles.
 The way these subatomic particles combine determines the properties and behaviors of the atoms and the matter they comprise.

-Surprisingly in this vast cosmos we live in, there are only 109 natural atoms or elements, as they are called, and all of them are combinations of three basic subatomic particles, protons, neutrons and electrons.
-Protons are positively charged particles that have a very small mass.
-Neutrons are of similar mass, but have no charge.
-Electrons are particles of very little mass that have a charge equal and opposite to that of the proton.
-It is convenient when talking about such small charge and mass to use relative units and the weight of one proton is defined as one atomic unit (an atomic mass unit can also be referred to as a Dalton).
+Surprisingly, in this vast cosmos we live in, there are only 109 natural atoms (also called elements).
+All of them are combinations of three subatomic particles, protons, neutrons, and electrons.
+Protons are positively charged particles that have a tiny mass.
+Neutrons are of similar mass but have no charge.
+Electrons are particles of very little mass with a charge equal to and opposite to that of the proton.
+It is convenient when talking about such a small charge and mass to use relative units, and the weight of one proton is defined as one atomic unit (also be referred to as a Dalton).
 For a similar reason, the charge on a proton is positive and given the value of +1.
 The charge on an electron is negative and given the value -1.